SvenKratz/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for making predictions on my final model is located in the "Output Top 5 Softmax..." section of the Ipython notebook.
 This section also includes the code for plotting the logits as bar charts.

-The following image shows bar charts of the top 5 logits for each image:
+The following image shows bar charts of the top 5 softmax probabilities for each image:

 ![alt text][image9]

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were

-For images "Limit30", "Yield", "Stop", the model was relatively unambiguous, giving high probabilities for the final result.
+The images "Limit30", "Yield", "Stop", were classified unambiguously by the model, giving 1.0 probabilities for the final result.

-For the image "Lights", the model made a false prediction.
-This is exacerbated by the fact that the correct prediction is only the top 3rd logit.
-This shows that this class of images needs additional training.
-This is surprising as correct class "Traffic signals" is one of the classes that in the training data set that has a high count.
+For the image "Lights", the model made a false prediction with high confidence.
+The correct class "Traffic signals" has the second highest softmax probability, however its magnitude is very small.
+Clearly, additional training of the networkis needed to correct this isssue.

-The image "Roundabout" seems to have been barely classified correctly by the classifier, with a logit score of just around 25, with significant scores for competing classes.
+The image "Roundabout" was classified correctly by the network, with a logit score of jabout 0.65 , with significant score for the competing class "Priority Road" at 0.35.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?